Complete ADHM Sigma Model: Introduction

 In spite of these deep and powerful insights the ADHM sigma model is not as well explored and exploited as the simpler version of the Callan, Harvey and Strominger for the 't Hooft case.
-This situation should change with the results of Ref.\cite{Ali:2023csc} where an ADHM sigma model complementary to the one in Ref.\cite{Witten:1994tz} was constructed by us (see also \cite{Ali:2023kkf, Ali:2023xov}.
-The two models, Witten's original and our complementary, are related to each other by a simple duality.
+This situation should change with the results of Ref.\cite{Ali:2023csc} where an ADHM sigma model complementary to the one in Ref.\cite{Witten:1994tz} was constructed by Ali and Ilahi (see also \cite{Ali:2023kkf, Ali:2023xov}).
+The two models, Witten's original and Ali-Ilahi's complementary model, are related to each other by a simple duality.
 A version of this duality was already perceptible in Ref.\cite{Lambert:1997gs}.
 The construction in Ref. \cite{Ali:2023csc} resolves the mystery that was recorded in \cite{Witten:1994tz} and was further analyzed in Ref.\cite{Witten:1995zh} without mitigation.
-Its quantization has been discussed by us in Ref.\cite{Ali:2023zxt}.
+Its quantization has been discussed in Ref.\cite{Ali:2023zxt}.
 It has already helped us in resolving the long standing problem of doubling of the Ramond superalgebra encountered in the well known study of $AdS_3$ superstrings in Ref.\cite{Giveon:1998ns}.
+This in turn is related to the BTZ black hole \cite{Banados:1992wn} and its stringy generalization \cite{Ali:1992mj}.

-The present note contains the construction of a complete ADHM sigma model as well as discussion of many additional complications.
+The present note contains the construction of a complete ADHM sigma model as well as discussion of related issues.
 It is complete in the sense that this construction incorporates the duality between the original and complementary model as a $Z_2$ symmetry.

 The rest of this article is organized as follows.
-In Section 2 we spell out the notation, set out the background, collect ingredients from the original and complementary ADHM instanton sigma models and combine these to synthesize the complete model.
-It has a $(k,k')$ instanton structure, that is, it possesses two topological charges.
-The $(1,1)$ instanton case, $(k=1, k'=1)$, is taken up in Section 3 to discuss the structure of resulting moduli space.
-We discuss the other aspects of the resulting model in Section 4.
+In Section \ref{nbis} we spell out the notation, set out the background, collect ingredients from the Original and Complementary ADHM instanton sigma models and combine these to synthesize the complete model.
+It has a $k+k'$ instanton structure, that is, it possesses two topological charges.
+The $1+1$ instanton case, that is $k= k'=1$, is taken up in Section \ref{one} to discuss the structure of resulting moduli space.
+We discuss the other aspects of the resulting model in Section \ref{discussion}.